Uranium mining: Production

 According to Robert Vance of the OECD's Nuclear Energy Agency, the world production rate of uranium has already reached its peak in 1980, amounting to 69683 t of U_{3}O_{8} from 22 countries.
 However, this is not due to lack of production capacity.
 Historically, uranium mines and mills around the world have operated at about 76% of total production capacity, varying within a range of 57% and 89%.
 The low production rates have been largely attributable to excess capacity.
-Slower growth of nuclear power and competition from secondary supply significantly reduced demand for freshly mined uranium until very recently.
+Slower growth of nuclear power and competition from secondary supply significantly lowere demand for freshly mined uranium.
 Secondary supplies include military and commercial inventories, enriched uranium tails, reprocessed uranium and mixed oxide fuel.

 According to data from the International Atomic Energy Agency, world production of mined uranium has peaked twice in the past: once, circa 1960 in response to stockpiling for military use, and again in 1980, in response to stockpiling for use in commercial nuclear power.
 Up until about 1990, the mined uranium production was in excess of consumption by power plants.
 But since 1990, consumption by power plants has outstripped the uranium being mined; the deficit being made up by liquidation of the military (through decommissioning of nuclear weapons) and civilian stockpiles.
 Uranium mining has increased since the mid-1990s, but is still less than the consumption by power plants.